kraglesh/Moologic/Preplace/Implementation.md

 #### Seperate Loop Psuedo

-To create the seperate loop, try to create a benchmark that is stable everytime, either creating the loop on spawn, on load, on connect etc. For this exmaple I will be doing it on spawn.
+To create the seperate loop, try to create a foundation that is stable everytime, either creating the loop on spawn, on load, on connect etc. For this exmaple I will be doing it on spawn.

 ```js
 const TICK_INTERVAL = 1000 / 9;